MaxTkachuk03/loopcare-frontend-local/README.md

 To run Android you need to start it with Android studio opened from the Android folder.
 To run IOS: `flutter run -v --flavor=dev --debug` then choose device and / or simulator

+## Hot reloading during development

+Instead of running `flutter run`, select the device you want to use and select `Flutter attach` button in top right.
+This will trigger a build, then is you save or press hot reload app refreshes.

 ## Switching branches

 I needed to run `dart run build_runner build` in project root when I switched between branches to generate specific files.
 Otherwise the app would not compile.